Published Admission Number 2018/2019: Years 3, 5 and 6: 120, Year 4: 150

 From September 2006 Essex Local Authority have co-ordinated arrangements for admissions to primary/junior schools within its jurisdiction.
 There is no guarantee of a place for children living in the priority admission area.

-- Children with a sibling attending the school or the partner infant school;
+- Children with a sibling attending the school or Oakwood Infant and Nursery School (our partner infant school);

 - Children living in the priority admission area;